menacedjava/chatApp-java/README.md

 <p> ↕ Server.java - Listens for incoming client connections and relays messages to all connected clients. </p>
 <p> • Client.java - Connects to the server, sends messages, and listens for incoming messages from the server. </p>
 <h1>🚀 How it works </h1>
 <p> 1.
 Server starts and listens on a defined port.<br> 2.
-Clients c
+Clients co
 </p>